 Consider organizing subcommittees to work on specific projects and report back to the full committee.
-This is particularly useful for very large committees because it allows the committee to pursue multiple projects and provides active committee members a greater opportunity to get involved.
+This is particularly useful for very large committees because it allows the committee to pursue multiple projects and provides active committee members a greater opportunity to get involved and provide additional leadership opportunities beyond the full committee leadership positions.
 Chairs should check in regularly with each subcommittee to ensure that they are on track and working toward the committee's goals.
 Contact your staff liaison if you would like to have an IPO Connect group created for your subcommittees.